India Fact Quiz Launches India's First Youth-Centric Fact-based Championship Quiz and TV Show

 India Fact Quiz will reward tech hamper prizes worth over INR 20 lakhs to participants, regional finalists and the championship winner.
 These hampers consist of laptops, tablets, headphones, printers, smartwatches, smart speakers, etc., along with trophies for the regional finalists and a winning Championship Shield for the national winner.
 All online participants will receive digital certificates and high scorers will be featured in the India Fact Quiz 'Hall of Fame.'

-Post the culmination of this championship quiz, India Fact Quiz will also launch weekly online quizzes on its website "nofollow" >www.indiafactquiz.com.
+Post the culmination of this championship quiz, India Fact Quiz will also launch weekly online quizzes on its website www.indiafactquiz.com.

-India Fact Quiz is supported by the "nofollow" >Bill & Melinda Gates Foundation and is powered by "nofollow" >DataBaaz, a data-backed and fact-based multimedia platform for the mobile-first generation.
+India Fact Quiz is supported by the Bill & Melinda Gates Foundation and is powered by DataBaaz, a data-backed and fact-based multimedia platform for the mobile-first generation.
 The purpose of this initiative is to encourage the use of data and evidence in public discourse.

 About India Fact Quiz (IFQ):

 India Fact Quiz (IFQ) is a nationwide digitally gamified quiz on data and facts on India, focusing on themes across social and development issues.
 The objective is to create awareness and appreciation for data-backed accurate information and a rigour for fact-checking among India's youth, in an engaging and entertaining format, and encourage the use of data and evidence in public discourse.
-India Fact Quiz is supported by the "nofollow" >Bill & Melinda Gates Foundation and is powered by "nofollow" >DataBaaz, a data-backed and fact-based multimedia platform for the mobile-first generation.
+India Fact Quiz is supported by the Bill & Melinda Gates Foundation and is powered by DataBaaz, a data-backed and fact-based multimedia platform for the mobile-first generation.

 Download The Devdiscourse News App for Latest News.